Kristi Toliver

-Kristi Renee Toliver (born January 27, 1987) is an American-Slovak professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA) and an NBA assistant coach with the Dallas Mavericks.
-During her rookie season in the WNBA, Toliver signed an endorsement deal with Nike.
+Kristi Renee Toliver (born January 27, 1987) is an American-Slovak professional basketball coach and former player.
+She is currently the associate head coach for the Phoenix Mercury of the Women's National Basketball Association (WNBA).

+Toliver played college basketball for the Maryland Terrapins, where she won an championship in 2006.
+In the 2009 WNBA draft, she was drafted 3rd overall by the Chicago Sky.
+She played most of her 14-year WNBA career with the Los Angeles Sparks and the Washington Mystics, winning a championship with each team in 2016 and 2019.
+During her 10-year international playing career, she won four consecutive Russian Women's Basketball Premier League championships with UMMC Ekaterinburg.

+While still a player with the Mystics, she was an assistant coach for the Washington Wizards of the men's National Basketball Association (NBA).
+After a stint as an assistant coach for the Dallas Mavericks of the NBA, she was hired as associate head coach for the Mercury in 2024.

 Early life and career

 Toliver was born in Harrisonburg, Virginia to George Toliver and Peggy Toliver.
 Her father is a former NBA referee.
 Kristi graduated from Harrisonburg High School in 2005.
 During her high school career, Toliver was named a McDonald's All-American, Women's Basketball Coaches Association (WBCA) All-American, Parade All-American, EA Sports All-American, and USA Today All-USA Basketball Team member.
 She was also the Virginia State Gatorade Player of the Year and Virginia Ms. Basketball.
 She participated in the 2005 WBCA High School All-America Game and 2005 McDonald's All-American Game.

 College career

 A standout player from the University of Maryland, Toliver was known for her ability to perform under pressure.
 In the 2006 National Championship game, Toliver, then a freshman, hit a game-tying three-pointer with only seconds remaining to force overtime against favored Duke, leading to a Maryland win and the school's first national championship in women's basketball.